ianstormtaylor/slate/docs/concepts/08-rendering.md

 }
 ```

-Because the `<Toolbar>` uses the `useSlate` hook to retrieve the context, it will re-render whenever the editor changes, so that the active state of the buttons stays in sync.
+Because the `<Toolbar>` uses the `useEditor` hook to retrieve the context, it will re-render whenever the editor changes, so that the active state of the buttons stays in sync.